callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 It seems they may have had two rooms rather than one, although I don't know if that was from when they first moved in or some time afterwards.

 Their second child was a boy named Hyman who was born on {% hebcal 13 June 1883 %}.
 He became a Cabinet Maker.
 Next came Louis on {% hebcal 28 January 1886 %} who began working as a Porter and later became a Fruit Merchant.
 His names was entered as "Lewis" on his Birth Certificate but all other documents have it as "Louis".
-One of his Grandsons told me it was always "Louis".
+One of his grandsons told me it was always "Louis".
 Their fourth child, and last son was Alexander, and he was born on {% hebcal 6 December 1887 %}.
 He was a Commercial Traveller who was killed in France during World War I, and is commemorated at the [Arras Memorial](https://www.cwgc.org/visit-us/find-cemeteries-memorials/cemetery-details/82700/arras-memorial/).

 I've been looking into the possibility that Louis and Alexander may have ended up in prison for stealing along with a man called Henry Solomons.
 If this checks out then Henry could be a cousin of the family, though it is unlikely as all three may have been brothers.